Market Position Statement policy context

 We are also working together to manage the better care fund (BCF) which is a pooled budget for both the NHS and us which seeks to join up health and care services to support people to be cared for at home, avoid hospital admissions and reduce the length of stay in an acute setting.
 The BCF plan for 2023-25 is currently being developed.
 For providers, this will mean there will be more services commissioned jointly in the future to reduce duplication and support providers to work across the whole system.
 It is expected that services commissioned in this way will be more efficient, cost effective and achieve improved outcomes.

-We have aligned our Adult Social Care Transformation plans and commissioning intentions deliberately to deliver the 9 key priorities set out in the Integrated Care Partnership Strategy, including tackling and reducing health inequalities and a positive focus on mental well-being and workforce.
+We have aligned our Adult Social Care Transformation plans and commissioning intentions with the 9 key priorities set out in the Integrated Care Partnership Strategy, including tackling and reducing health inequalities and a positive focus on mental wellbeing and workforce.

 Housing